codio-content/Coding_with_Java-Arrays/.guides/content/Setting-array-elements-7abf.md

 1. Assign values to array elements (note we are not assigning values to *contiguous* elements)
 1. Show each array element in the console

-When you run the code, notice how some of the elements are *undefined*.
+When you run the code, notice how some of the elements are 0.
 This is because we only assigned elements 0 and 4.
-Javascript automatically inserts array elements in between but they are at that point undefined as they don't have any values assigned to them.
+Java automatically inserts array elements in between but they are at that point undefined as they don't have any values assigned to them.